 There is no need to memorize 20+ moves opening lines if you’re playing below a Master’s level.
 However, this 10-13 moves that you need to remember and understand should include possible deviations.
 For example if you are playing 1.d4 you need to know what to do against 1…d5 and 1…Nf6.
 In perfect case you should have a line against each possible scenario, so if you’re playing 1.d4 you need to know how to respond on Slav/Semi-Slav, Queen’s Gambit Declined/Accepted, Nimzo/King’s-Indian, Benoni, Central Counter Gambit, and Dutch.
 It is a good idea to write you opening preparation on paper or by using ChessBase Database with multiple lines and a short annotation.
 After you do that you’ll have pretty good idea of the openings you’re playing.

 Practice playing the openings!

 You need to practice playing the openings against a partner, online or against a computer in order to safely apply them in real games.
 Playing against a stronger partner is the best option.
-You can agree what lines you want to practice and what color you play.
+You can agree on what lines you want to practice and what color you play.
 If you don’t have a partner which is familiar with the opening you want to train you can try to set the main position on a computer and continue from there.
-Computer is a great training partner is used right!
-Online is also a good place to try your novel opening s, but unfortunately you may spend a lot of time waiting when your opponent will finally decide play the right moves.
+The computer is a great training partner is used right!
+Online is also a good place to try your novel openings, but unfortunately, you may spend a lot of time waiting when your opponent will finally decide play the right moves.
 So it is best to use online training as the last alternative if no other is available to you.
 You may want to check out the quick opening guide for basic opening traps and checkmates.